 Acids?
 Why acids?
-Well, that’s because what certain acids can do for the skin is incredible.
+Well, because what certain acids can do for the skin is incredible.
 Think along the lines of gentle but still powerful and transformative results.
-To celebrate the launch of our newest product, the Daily Acid Toner, we want to introduce you to some ingredients that have become our new best friends as of late.
+With the Daily Acid Toner we want to introduce you to some ingredients that have become our new best friends.
 At Josh Rosebrook, our emphasis is always on the formula and the synergy of the ingredients housed in each bottle, yet we think these newcomers deserve a little spotlight.

 Intro to Acids